hstdesigns/frontend-nanodegree-mobile-portfolio/README.md

 - [DILLINGER](http://dillinger.io/) - Dillinger is an online cloud-enabled, HTML5, buzzword-filled Markdown editor.

 ## Changelog

+### 1.1.1 (May 21, 2017)
+- fixed the views/js/main.js file to improve the resize and scrolling performance

 ### 1.1.0 (May 21, 2017)
 - Final release